Tonic Drinks & Waters

 5. Serve warm.
 Give the full tablespoon to older children and adults; adjust to a few teaspoons for infants.

 The most important point: do not add water to the bowl before steaming.
-Bro Niu initially added a few tablespoons of water thinking it would help, but his daughter called to remind him that the undiluted concentrated juice is what delivers the effect — water dilutes it considerably.
+Nourilo initially added a few tablespoons of water thinking it would help, but his daughter called to remind him that the undiluted concentrated juice is what delivers the effect — water dilutes it considerably.
 After steaming, simply press the softened slices to collect the precious tablespoon or so of pure onion essence.
 If you have a very young baby, one onion can be steamed twice to get two doses through the day.
 The steamed onion flesh itself can then be used in a simple tomato and potato soup so nothing is wasted.